 Protect Your Real Estate Business

-As a real estate licensee, you must have real estate E&O insurance to protect your business and help defend a lawsuit if you find yourself facing a claim.
-CRES E&O + ClaimPrevent® insurance offers superior coverage for licensees.
-You will have access to qualified real estate attorneys to help you prevent claims.
+As a real estate licensee, be sure you have real estate E&O insurance to protect your business and help defend a lawsuit if you find yourself facing a claim.
+CRES E&O + ClaimPrevent® insurance offers extensive protection for licensees.
+You will also have access to expert real estate attorneys pre-claim to help you resolve issues before they escalate.

 As part of one of the largest insurance brokers in the world, CRES has access to more E&O options for real estate than just about anyone.
 Get a quote and buy online, or contact the CRES team at 800-880-2747 for a confidential discussion today.